Rin Tohsaka: Reception

-The television series produced by Ufotable earned bigger praise by UK Anime Network due to its bigger portrayal of Rin alongside Archer, calling them the best characters from the series.
-The Fandom Post agreed, finding her more appealing than Saber due to Rin's actions in the final episodes of the series.
+The Fandom Post agreed, finding Saber to be more appealing due to Rin's actions at the end of season 1 and the middle of the series to be damaging to her character.

+With Chris Beveridge expressing how he was not to keen with Shirou and Rin’s relationship stating that it came off is too passive-aggressive, with Rin being incredibly pretentious and self-righteous, constantly nagging and talking down on Shirou as well as being incredibly controlling, going on to state how he preferred Shirou and Saber’s relationship over the one he has with Rin.
 Japanator stated that Archer's betrayal towards Rin felt like a sad twist due to how the duo originally made a major understanding in the previous episodes.
 This made Rin's development take a sadder tone according to the reviewer.
-Anime News Network enjoyed the way the story between Rin and Shirou ended in Unlimited Blade Works, as their romance provided appeal; although the writer expressed concerns in whether or not Rin's comfort will stop Shirou from going to his path of becoming Archer into the future, as Rin is against this, while Shirou still believes in his ideals despite having accepted its flaws as previously explored in the anime series.
+Anime News Network enjoyed the way the story between Rin and Shirou ended in Unlimited Blade Works, although the writer expressed that the romance between the two wasn't as appealing as it was made out to be, as well as concerns in whether or not Rin's comfort will even stop Shirou from going to his path of becoming Archer into the future, as Rin is against this, while Shirou still believes in his ideals despite having accepted its flaws as previously explored in the anime series.